-If you love gluten free desserts, these gluten free vanilla pudding donuts are going to make your mouth water!
+If you love gluten free desserts, these gluten free vanilla donuts are going to make your mouth water!
 Full of vanilla flavor, you will be hooked on these baked vanilla pudding donuts.

 Every now and then I just NEED gluten free donuts.
 Nobody in my family seemed to mind helping me out with this problem.